 The long run trend rate of growth is the average sustainable rate of economic growth over a period of time.
-It could also be termed as the ‘underlying trend rate of economic growth’ The long run trend rate is determined by growth in productive capacity.
+It could also be termed as the ‘underlying trend rate of economic growth’ The long run trend rate is determined by growth in productive capacity (AS).
 It is the rate of growth which is consistent with low inflation.

 Actual growth can be quite volatile with booms and busts taking the growth rate away from this underlying trend rate.
 In the UK, in the post war period, the long run trend rate is approximately 2.5% – but we had many periods of boom and bust.